 Fruit and Vegetables

 Fruits and vegetables are an important part of a healthy diet.
 But, raw fruit and vegetables may contain harmful germs, such as Salmonella, E. coli, and Listeria, which can make you and your family sick with food poisoning.
-In the United States, nearly half of foodborne illnesses are caused by germs on contaminated fresh produce.
+In the U.S., nearly half of foodborne illnesses are caused by germs on contaminated fresh produce.

 It is important to learn how to handle and prepare them safely in order to reduce the risks of foodborne illness.
 There are steps that can help keep you healthy – and your fruits and vegetables safer to eat – from the store to your table.